arjunkhara/Web-Development-Repo/README.md

 <h3>JavaScript Dynamic Greeting for Time of Day</h3>
 I have created and uploaded a tutorial about how to create a greeting on a website that changes depending on the time of day.
 By using a few lines of JavaScript, the greeting changes, depending on the site visitor's local time.
 The effects of this tutorial can be viewed on the website that I built for a client / friend's hotel in Myanmar.
 The link to the code is: https://github.com/arjunkhara/Web-Development-Repo/blob/master/dynamic-date-time-greeting and the link to the website is: https://www.loikawlodge.com

+<h3>JavaScript Change Button Label / Text</h3>
+I have created and uploaded a tutorial about how to change the label / text of a button on a website using simple JavaScript.
+When a visitor hovers their mouse over the button, the text changes, then reverts when the mouse is moved out or away.
+The effects of this tutorial can be viewed on the website that I built for a client / friend's hotel in Myanmar.
+The link to the code is: https://github.com/arjunkhara/Web-Development-Repo/blob/master/change-button-text and the link to the website is: https://www.loikawlodge.com